I was having lunch with a buddy of mine when he whipped out his foot long man wallet to pay the bill. “Whoah!” I said. “Where do you keep that thing?”

 By only having one personal card, I was able to comfortably keep track of all my expenses online and make sure I was not going over budget.
 For example, if I had a $2,000 a month credit card budget, I didn’t have to stay on top of numerous credit card balances.
 My expenses for the month were essentially my credit card bill + the amount of cash withdrawn from my checking account.
 Having one credit card made it much easier to SAVE money.

-Now that I have a third credit card, the Discover it card to earn points for travel, I’ve got to be a little more diligent about my spending.
+Now that I have a third credit card to earn points for travel, I’ve got to be a little more diligent about my spending.
 With a 0% introductory APR, 40,000 bonus points, and the first year’s fee waived, I’m reminded of the times when I had multiple credit cards once again.
 Now I’m tempted to take advantage of new credit card offers with bonus points.
 It feels a little like going into relapse!

 Just imagine, if I can earn 40,000 rewards points just by signing up and use a credit card to buy a $100,000 Range Rover to earn a total of 240,000 points, why wouldn’t I?
 That’s five or six round-trip flights from San Francisco to Hawaii.
 Unfortunately, car dealerships usually only allow for a maximum of $3,000 to be charged due to fees they have to pay which cuts into their margins.